goiaba-io/libpeer-demo/README.md

 I (###) peer-manager: Starting send_task – sending "pong" every second
 ```

 On your browser (via manual signaling or the libpeer demo page), you should then receive `"<<< pong"` messages every second.
+And you can send any string to the device.

 Press **Ctrl+]** to exit the serial monitor.